Pentax K-mount: Sears

-Sears is an American commercial company that sells relabeled lenses and cameras at their own stores in the United States for a number of years.
+Sears is an American commercial company that sells rebranding lenses and cameras at their own stores in the United States for a number of years.
 As the objective was mainly commercial, quality is very different among lenses.
 Quality on construction in some ones is very good and in some others is plain bad.
 But it seems to be consistent among the same model.

 Some of the Sears lenses were made to fit Sears Cameras with the Ricoh K-mount version and are identified as KR, but is prudent to verify it before using it on more modern cameras that may be damaged by the Ricoh pin.